US plans more wild horse roundups this year than ever before - KESQ

 Associated Press

 RENO, Nev.
 (AP) — The U.S. government plans to capture more wild horses on federal lands this year than ever before.
-The plan to roundup more than 19,000 animals across 10 Western states is drawing sharp criticism from mustang advocates who hoped the Biden administration would curtail widespread gathers of thousands of horses annually.
-Critics say it’s a continuation of a decades-old policy that kowtows to ranchers who don’t want horses competing with their cattle and sheep for limited forage on public rangeland.
-Three horse protection groups filed a lawsuit in Reno Friday challenging a roundup of 2,000 horses that’s already under way in Nevada about 80 miles east of the Utah line.
+The Bureau of Land Management plans to permanently remove at least 19,000 horses and burros this year, about 70% more than the previous high a year ago.
+The plan is drawing sharp criticism from mustang advocates who hoped the Biden administration would curtail the annual roundups.
+Critics say it’s a continuation of a decades-old policy that kowtows to ranchers who don’t want horses competing with their livestock for limited forage on public land.
+The National Cattlemen’s Beef Association says the roundups are an important part of the process of bringing the horse herds into balance with the range.